 When the SCC declined to hear Ecojustice’s Trans Mountain challenge, it also announced it would not hear a number of separate cases, brought by First Nations, another environmental organization, and a group of young people.
 All of these cases would have challenged the pipeline expansion on environmental law grounds.

 For these environmental cases, the SCC decision marked the end of the line.
-However, there is a still a possibility that one or more First Nations could ask the Supreme Court of Canada to consider whether the government did not properly consult with them before re-approving the project.
+However, the Squamish Nation, Tsleil-Waututh Nation, the Ts’elxwéyeqw Tribes and Coldwater Indian Band have asked the Supreme Court to consider a separate set of cases asking whether the government did not properly consult with them before re-approving the project.

 The SCC decision not to hear Ecojustice’s case is another blow to the future of the Southern Resident killer whales — but it’s also important to remember that the Trans Mountain expansion isn’t the only threat to this endangered population.